jupegarnica/garn-validator/README.md

 ### Custom function

-Any function that is not a constructor is treated as custom validator
+Any function that is not a constructor is treated as custom validator.

-It must return any truthy value to pass the validation.
+It must return any truthy value in order to pass the validation.

 ```js
 is((val) => val >= 0)(10); // true